CharltonC/chrome-css-selector-capture/README.md

 * Features Considerations:
     * Extension in Mobile Emulation (considered & will not be in feature)
         * The extension works normal under the "responsive mode" however not in Mobile becuase in mobile it is an entirely different context since we are dealing with `touchstart` etc, which means requiring User to tap on the element.
 It is quite different to what we are using in Desktop which is `mouseover`.
 Apart from potential switching the event context, the mobile screen size may also be too small to work with, especially when the selector path may take up a lot of screen realestate.
-    * Hotkey for Locking the Highlight (considered to be in the next release)
     * Development for Safari and Firefox
         * I haven't investigated how similar the API will be however if there is not much variations in the implementation then it will definitely be possible down the track.
 The goal is to keep the same codebase or almost same codebase at least.
 * In the case of event is not getting picked up in some pages due to `evt.stopImmediatePropagation()`, such as the `mouseover` event please send me the page URL and steps to reproduce the issue.
 I already have a mechanism for dealing this scenario though for now I am not including as it involves the override of `Event.prototype.stopImmediatePropagation`.